e-artspace/resourceful/README.md

 ```

 This adds the "foo" resource using the CrudControllerProvider.
 The first argument is the uri of the json schema that
-defines the structure of "foo" items.
+defines the structure of "foo" type items.
-The persistance is managed by the service pointed by $app['resourceful.store.foo'] (foo is the schema id) or, as fallbak,
+The persistance is managed by the store service pointed by $app['resourceful.store.*schema id*'] (e.g $app['resourceful.store.foo']) or, as fallbak,
-by the service ponited by $app['resourceful.store'].
-Any Doctrine Cache implementation should works.
+by the service referenced by $app['resourceful.store'].

+The store service can be any Doctrine Cache implementation.
 Storing files on the filesystem is usually good enough for a rapid
 prototype, but you can choose something like memcache or redis if you prefer.
-A centralized
-data storage can be useful if you are collaborating with others on this prototype.

 Once the resource is registered, a good next step is to add a link in your index schema to create a "foo".
 Refresh your
 Jsonary browser and you should see the link you added to the index.
 Also, a default "foo" schema was generated in your
 `/schema` folder.
 Fill out your "foo" schema how you like and then use the index link you added to create a "foo".
 All CRUD operations are available for the resource.

 Thats all.
 Just keep adding resources and links between those resources to make a useful API.

 ### Developing and Testing environment